ASL Lessons | Bookstore | Library | ASL University Main ►

 Answer:

-After you've established a solid base of American Sign Language by taking ASL classes -- it is time for you to get your learning and education via interaction in the Deaf World.
+After you've established a basic foundation of American Sign Language it is time for you to supplement your learning and education through direct interaction in the Deaf World.

 Google "Deaf Events near me" and see what turns up.
 Start (or continue) watching Deaf Newscasts.